Ra-iners/Ra-iners/README.md

 Heya! 👋

-I'm a C# dev that mostly creates Discord bots!
+I do C# & make Discord bots in that yes yes
 My most notible bot being **[Proto](https://top.gg/bot/724601984241369100 "Proto")** which at the time of writing is in about 400 servers.

 Most of my projects sources are private though.